Steam-Better-RecSys/.github/profile/README.md

-# It's time to.. magic! 🪄
+# It's time for.. magic! 🪄

 🧙‍♂️ [SteamWizzard](https://steamwizzard.com) is a service designed to offer better Steam games recommendations for indie devs & players.